 You can surrender your policy within fifteen days of receiving the policy, without incurring any charge.
 You can also surrender your policy within 30 days of receiving it, without incurring any charge, if you bought the policy through an online channel or any other distance channel.

-- Surrender after the Free-look period:
+- Surrender value after the Free-look period:

+Surrender Value is the sum payable by the life insurer when you surrender your life insurance plan.
 You can also surrender the policy any time you want.
 You will get the amount to which your invested premiums have grown, after deduction of surrender charges.
 There is a lock-in period of 5 years in this policy.

-This means that in the first five years of the policy you cannot withdraw any money from this policy.
+This means that in the first five years of the policy, you cannot withdraw any money from this policy.
 So if you surrender the policy within the first five years, you will need to wait till the end of five years for getting your money back.

 SBI Life Retire Smart is presented as a retirement plan.

-But considering the benefits, and the alternatives, it is clear that it is a well-presented below par product.
+But considering the benefits, and the alternatives, it is clear that it is a well-presented par product.

 Neither a reliable insurance plan nor a retirement plan.
-And for you, as a long-term investor, it would be better for you to go for the alternatives rather than fall for such products.
+And for you, as a long-term investor, it would be better for you to go for alternatives rather than fall for such products.

-Consult your financial advisor, chart out a retirement plan so that you can achieve real financial freedom that you can 100% depend on.
+Consult your financial advisor, and chart out a retirement plan so that you can achieve real financial freedom that you can 100% depend on.

 If you have any comments or questions, write them in the comment box below.